 - Providing the search engine with relevant information about your business so it can serve that info to end users.

-When it comes to local SEO at the enterprise level, some of the items to look for are:
+When it comes to local SEO at the enterprise level, some features to look for include:

 - Listings Management Visibility: easily identify which local listings are not fully optimized on each search engine.